AkinyeleRitchie/SavouryBites/README.md

 Savory Bites is a **restaurant website template** built with **HTML5, CSS3, Bootstrap 5, and Font Awesome**.
-It provides an elegant and modern dining experience design, including a hero carousel, about section, menu tabs, weekly specials, contact form, and reservation modal.
+It provides an elegant and modern dining experience design, including a hero carousel, about section, menu tabs, weekly specials, contact form, and reservation modal

 ---